Northman Board Games

 I wasn’t great at it.
 I didn’t ride that fast.
 I fell off my bike frequently.
 More often than not I was soaked through, cold and aching, and, to top it all, squirrels laughed and threw things at me as I pedalled past.
 After 3 years of participating, I attained my best ever finish position, which was 7th last.
 Although it was fun, my lack of physical stamina and a dislike of riding in the rain led me to think that Trailquest really wasn’t for me.
 I felt that I had given it a fair go so it was then that I decided to bow out as there was obviously no hope of gaining such a high placement ever again…

 I had always liked board games, I found them fascinating due to the fact that a mix of chance (dice rolling) and decision making could lead to either a good or a bad outcome.
 A metaphor for life really.
 This situation presented an opportunity to merge the two concepts and create a sort of virtual reality Trailquest.
-A virtual reality where I didn’t get wet, end up in a ditch or attacked by wild animals.
+A virtual reality where I didn’t get wet, end up in a ditch or being attacked by wild animals.

 Fired up with enthusiasm, I feverishly set about making the board game you now see here known as ‘AVENTYR – The Mountain Bike Edition’.
 It took me 23 years to complete it and get it published…